 What are similar data types to Foot Traffic Data?

-Foot Traffic Data is similar to Visit Data, Restaurant Traffic Data, Footfall Data, Aggregated Foot Traffic Data, and Trip Data.
+Foot Traffic Data is similar to Visit Data, Restaurant Traffic Data, Footfall Data, Foot Traffic Data USA, and Trip Data.
 These data categories are commonly used for Location Intelligence and Location Analytics.